 September 18, 2020

-Thanksgiving (or Christmas) just isn't the same without a creamy, crunchy, delicious green bean casserole.
-Can we just call November 1 the official start of green bean casserole season?
-Obviously, the classic version isn't vegan, but we can easily transform it!
+Thanksgiving dinner just isn't the same without a creamy, crunchy, delicious green bean casserole.
+Obviously, the traditional version isn't vegan, but we can easily transform it!

 I prefer this vegan version because I like everything as fresh as possible.
-Creating my own cashew cream sauce and using fresh mushrooms instead of using a canned mushroom soup makes a difference you can taste in the flavor.
-Green bean casserole used to be a "meh" dish for me, but now it's become a favorite!
+Creating my own cashew cream sauce and using fresh mushrooms instead of using canned cream of mushroom soup makes a difference you can taste in the flavor.
+Green bean casserole used to be a "meh" dish for me, but now it's become a favorite of the holiday season!

 The cashew cream gets its rich flavor from vegetable broth, soy sauce (or coconut aminos), and nutritional yeast.
 And the crispy french fried onions add a delicious crunch!
 The french fried onions are usually available seasonally at grocers like Trader Joe's and Whole Foods, and I've found them year-round at Target and bigger chain local grocery stores.

-Without any more wordy introductions, let's get those green beans and baking dishes out and prepare to make the best vegan green bean casserole ever!
+Now, let's get those green beans and baking dishes out and prepare to make the best green bean casserole ever!

 Warning: also prepare to be asked for the recipe repeatedly.